Indian applicants · Kingdom of Sweden

 Work Permit (Arbetstillstånd)

-Sweden's main employer-sponsored work permit — requires a job offer meeting salary and insurance conditions.
+Sweden's main employer-sponsored work permit — requires a signed employment contract meeting salary and insurance conditions.
 Leads to permanent residence after 4 years.

 Self-Employment Permit (Eget företag)